Skip to contents

 })

-output <- h(state)
+h(state)

+As you can see, both calls produced identical random numbers because we used the same state for both.
 To get different random numbers in subsequent calls, you need to pass the new state returned by the previous call:

 proper_rng <- jit(function(state) {